danetrouveur/danetrouveur.github.io/_posts/2024-06-15-further-calculus.md

 ---
 layout: post
-title: The Mean Value Theorem (The Proof of the Fundamental Theorem of Calculus and Taylor's Theorem) (Draft)
+title: The Mean Value Theorem
 category: Academic Life
 description: Out of all mathematics that I've studied, I would say the most interesting subject that I find is, without a doubt, analysis.
 In this article, I would like to introduce you to a glimpse of why I love it so immensely.
 ---